elastic/elasticsearch-net/new_docs/contents/nest/core/get.markdown

 Follows the same inferring rules as `.Get(id)` would.

-Infact you could even just pass an object:
+In fact you could even just pass an object:

     var result = this._client.GetFull<SomeDto>(g => g
 		.Object(new SomeDto { AlternateId = Guid.NewGuid() })
 	);

-provided SomeDto is mapped properly to use `AlternateId` as the alternate id field
+Provided SomeDto is mapped properly to use `AlternateId` as the alternate id field.

 	[ElasticType(IdProperty = "AlternateId")]
 	internal class SomeDto